wso2/docs-choreo-dev/en/developer-docs/docs/devops-and-ci-cd/configure-certificates-for-proxies.md

 3. Select a TLS/endpoint certificate from the dropdown.
 The dropdown lists certificates available at the organization level.
 4. Optionally, configure a separate certificate for the sandbox endpoint.

-## Deploy a proxy with endpoint certificate
+## Deploy a proxy with endpoint certificates

 To deploy a Proxy component with an endpoint certificate, follow the steps given below: